EDemerzel/personal-ubuntu-scripts/README.md

-# Business Ubuntu Scripts
+# Business Scripts

-A curated collection of internal, business-focused automation scripts for Ubuntu.
+A curated collection of internal, business-focused automation scripts.
 Each script lives in its own folder with its own README.
 The goal is to keep things simple, repeatable, and safe to run across business environments.

 ## Language Support